Software Performance Testing: Process Stages and Best Practices

 2. Elaborating and confirming user scenarios

 As the next step, performance test engineers should design comprehensive user scenarios for key user roles.
 They should collaborate with BAs, the product owner, and other project stakeholders in order to select the user roles most relevant to performance testing and rely on them to emulate user actions.
-For instance, validating the performance of an ecommerce solution for one of our customers, we singled out such user roles as a guest user, a logged-in user, and a repeat customer, and designed the following scenarios: logging in or signing up for an account, reviewing previous orders, searching for items in a product catalog, viewing product page details, adding a product to the cart, etc.
+For instance, validating the performance of an ecommerce solution for one of our clients, we singled out such user roles as a guest user, a logged-in user, and a repeat customer, and designed the following scenarios: logging in or signing up for an account, reviewing previous orders, searching for items in a product catalog, viewing product page details, adding a product to the cart, etc.

 3. Designing performance tests